lerndevops/kubernetes/4-services/headless/README.md

 ## headless service?

 > A headless service is a service with a service IP but instead of load-balancing it will return the IPs of our associated Pods.
 This allows us to interact directly with the Pods instead of a proxy.

-It's as simple as specifying None for .spec.clusterIP and can be utilized with or without selectors - you'll see an example with selectors in a moment.
+> It's as simple as specifying None for `.spec.clusterIP` and can be utilized with or without selectors

 ## Demo